 tracetcp subversion.assembla.com:443

-1. Press command + space to open the Spotlight search box, then type Terminal and press enter
+Press command + space to open the Spotlight search box, type Terminal, and then press Enter.

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null

-Then press enter and wait for the command to finish
+Press Enter and wait for the command to finish.

-Note: *************** should be replaced with your domain name, server name, or IP address, followed by a space and then the destination port number.
+Note: Replace *************** with your domain name, server name, or IP address, followed by a space, and then the destination port number.

 Note: When executing this command, enter the password for the administrator account you are logged in as when prompted.